IgnazioSotgiu/Restaurant-Website-MS1/README.md

 ---

-The Website have a non-linear hyperlinked structure.
-A navigation bar in the header provide links to the different Menu Pages, the Wine List, The Gallery Page, and the Contact Form.
+The Website has a non-linear hyperlinked structure.
+A navigation bar in the header provides links to the different Menu Pages, the Wine List, The Gallery Page, and the Contact Form.
-In the mobile devices the navigation bar is collapsed into a toggle menu taking less real estate space and allow the home page to be a bit lighter and not too busy.
+In the mobile devices the navigation bar is collapsed into a toggle menu taking less real estate space and allows the home page to be a bit lighter and not too busy.
-Each page has the same header and footer making the website more intuitiveand user friendly.
+Each page has the same header and footer making the website more intuitive and user friendly.
 Only the contact page doesn't have header and footer and it opens in a new tab.
-The homepage main specials section have a full image on the background with three messages opening on the side with Special Sunday Offers, Pre-teathre  and Take Away deals.
+The homepage main specials section have a full image on the background with three messages opening on the side with Special Sunday Offers, Pre-theatre and Take Away deals.
  In the Mobile devices the messages take the full width of the screen keeping the picture in the background.
 In desktop screens at the bottom of the main picture three columns contain reviews of different customers.
 In the tablet screen only 2 reviews are displayed inline.
 In the mobile view the reviews are in a single column for the full width of the screen.
 In the Gallery Page for mobile devices the pictures flow in the same screen one below the other.
 In the desktop and tablet view the gallery is displayed in collage with zoom on the picture when hover.
 All the menu pages have the same body structure and colours, changing only the content, providing consistence and repetition thorough the website.
 A download button is present just below the menu title, giving the user the choice for download a printable copy of the menu.

 ## Purpose of the website

 The Restaurant Owner goal is to improve business, show potential customers menus and wines available with related prices, pictures of the Restaurant and the dishes, enhance take away and early evening trade.
 The owner need a website where users can access contact details, phone number, clear address with map location and a contact form for email enquiries.
 Let the users know that special deals are available for Groups, Christmas Parties, Business Dinners, and Private Functions.
-Also provide downloadable option for a PDF menu for Offices Parties, Tour Operators or anyone who might need an hard copy of the menu.
+Also provide downloadable option for a PDF menu for Offices Parties, Tour Operators or anyone who might need a hard copy of the menu.

 ## User Stories and Trade-Offs

 Find in the attached document the [User Stories](assets/docs/user-stories.pdf).

 Based on our user stories importance and viability we draw a list with the features the Restaurant Owner need to implement in the Initial Website, leaving the rest of the features that are not considered highly important for future versions:

 ### Features to implement in first version
 1. Create an online presence for the Restaurant (this is the restaurant first website).
 1. Display contact details (Email- Phone Number-Address-Location on Map).